M6D6M6A/PY_STATIC_DRP/README.md

 - Asynchronous Discord Rich Presence management
 - Customizable presence data
 - Graceful handling of connection and disconnection

+## Compatibility
+- This client should work on all operating systems, but it has been specifically tested on Windows and macOS.

+## Resource Efficiency
+- This client is resource-efficient because it sets the presence once and only keeps the connection alive without any continuous loops.

 ## Requirements
 - Python 3.6 or higher